tjthurman/git_intro_workshop/workshop.md

 What if you discover some changes you'd like to make.
 In general, the best thing to do is to just use the GitHub review features to ask coder_X to make changes.
 If you really want, you could commit changes on your branch (PR_checking), push them up to your own fork on GitHub (`git push origin/PR_checking`), and then open a full request against the feature_branch in coder_X's fork of the repo.
 Then, coder_X could incorporate those changes, and those changes would also be reflected in their pull request against the "primary" repository.

+## Working across multiple computers

+In general, working across multiple computers is made much easier with Git and GitHub: as long as you keep your repo on GitHub up-to-date with the latest code, you can always pull it down to a local computer (either by cloning, if you don't already have a local repo on your computer, or by pulling/merging if you do).
+One issue that sometimes comes up: say you've been working on a feature branch on your laptop and you've made some commits and pushed them to GitHub.
+The next day, you want to work on the same feature branch, but from your desktop computer, where you have a version of the repo, but you only have the main/master branch, not the feature branch.
+You can use one command to simultaneously make a new local branch with the same name and pull down the commits from the remote branch:

+`git switch name_of_remote_branch`

 ## Further resources